FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2024-07-13-resource-pack.md

 2. Scroll down and choose a server, then click on "Play".

-3. You will be redirected to your server's [Console page](https://client.falixnodes.net/server/console).
-In the top navigation bar, hover over "Manage" then navigate to [Server Properties](https://client.falixnodes.net/server/properties).
+3. You will be redirected to your server's [Console](https://client.falixnodes.net/server/console).
+In the top navigation bar, hover over "Manage" then navigate to the [Server Properties](https://client.falixnodes.net/server/properties) tab.

 4. Find and set `texturepack-required` to `Enabled`.

 5. To save your changes, click on "Submit" at the top of the list.

-6. Restart your server.
+6. Start or restart your server.